erikdubois/Mint-Y-Colora-Theme/README.md

-# Mint-Y-Colora Theme
+# Mint-Y-Colora Theme (Compatible with latest Mint 19 and Mint-Y releases)

-## The goal is to make a script that makes it easy to change the colours of the Mint-Y theme of Linux Mint.
+## The goal is to make a script that makes it easy to change the colours of the Mint-Y (and hopefully soon Mint-X) theme of Linux Mint.
- We start from the source files at https://github.com/linuxmint/mint-y-theme (Creator Horst3180) and let loose a few scripts to change the colour accent.
+ We start from the source files at https://github.com/linuxmint/mint-themes and let loose a few scripts to change the colour accent.

 More information can be found here.
 Including many youtube tutorials.

 http://erikdubois.be/category/themes/mint-y-based-themes/
+Note: This repository is a fork from Erik Dubois' project, which doesn't work with latest Mint and Mint-Y theme.

 ## Mint-Y-COLORA is capable to have ANY colour YOU like.